onuralg/Complete-Outfit-Recommendation/README.md

 # Complete-Outfit-Recommendation

-Example results for complete outfit recommendation system. <br/>
+Example results and references for our complete outfit recommendation system. <br/>
-Whole recommendations for each product are available on FashionI.
+Whole recommendations for each product are available on FashionI app.

 These outfits are generated among ~200k clothing products from more than 500 different brands.